 This country can be found in North America and it has dominant power in economics and military.
 They are also known for their entertainment that can be seen in their music, television, films, and others.

 The educational system in this country is divided into five categories such as primary (elementary school), middle school, secondary (high school), vocational training, and tertiary education.

 This has functioned well to help students in this country to have in-depth knowledge of what they are studying.
 Their gross domestic product is $19.4 trillion, while their total population is 325.7 million people.

 This country (Canada) covers two-fifths of the Northern American continent.
 This makes it become the second-largest country we have in the world after Russia.
 It has a sparse population with most of its residents living 125 miles close to the U.S. border.
-Canada is known for accepting immigrants to work, school and even live as a lot of people from Asia and Africa relocate to Canada every year.
+Canada is known for accepting immigrants to work, school, and even live like a lot of people from Asia and Africa relocate to Canada every year.

 Their system of education is divided into – primary (elementary), secondary, intermediate, high school, post-secondary and vocational.
 They have a gross domestic product of $1.7 trillion with a total population of 36.7 million people.

 This is the most populous country in the European Union.
 Germany has one of the largest economies in the world, and it has also contributed to the growth of other countries in the European Union.
 It shares a boundary with the other nine countries and its landscape ranges from the Northern plains to the North and Baltic seas.

 German education is divided into 5 major levels such as early childhood education, primary education, secondary education, tertiary education, and continuing education.
 They have a gross domestic product of $3.7 trillion, and a total population of 82.7 million people.